 Located within walking distance of downtown Sitka and the cruise ship area, the Sitka Sound Science Center is made up of a few distinct components: a salmon hatchery, an aquarium, research lab and an education outreach that encompasses preschoolers to college students and lifelong learners of all ages.
 The Sitka Sound Science Center was formed in 2007, when the historic Sheldon Jackson College closed.
 SSSC’s mission is to increase understanding and awareness of terrestrial and aquatic ecosystems of Alaska through research and education.
 Today, it not only works with the local schools, a variety of colleges and universities, and conducts collaborative research —but it’s also a fun place for any nature lover.

 Most visitors take the main 30-minute tour, which is offered throughout the day during the Summer season.
 You’ll learn about the Center’s buildings and their historical ties to the now refurbished Sheldon Jackson College—including the Mill Building, where wood working and boat making were taught.
 Then you’ll explore the Salmon hatchery—which produces 250,000 coho, 3 million pinks and 3 million chum a year—and the Molly O. Ahlgren Aquarium.
-The aquarium is home to deep-water and intertidal residents that have been collected from the Sitka waters, such as Wanda the Wolf Eel and Pearl the Octopus.
+The aquarium is home to deep-water and intertidal residents that have been collected from the Sitka waters, such as Wanda the Wolf Eel.
 Feel sea urchins and anemone in the touch tanks, or check out the juvenile Killer Whale skeleton, one of only five of its kind on display in the world.

 Special Programs for Kids—Plus Don’t-Miss Chowder

 Children can also benefit from the programs.
 The Center’s Junior Naturalist program (included with paid admission) offers school-aged kids different self-guided exploration opportunities.
 After completing all five activities in the booklet they will receive a Junior Naturalist badge.
 There are a wide variety of activities for kids at the Science Center, including hosting birthday parties.
 Call ahead to find out what is available during your visit.